paukkroa/TelegramGameMasterBot/readme.md

 - **Game Management**: Create custom games to play with your friends
 - **Play Tournaments With Your Friends**: Play Tournaments consisting of multiple minigames.
 Get player based scores and see who comes out on top!
-- **LLM Notifications**: An LLM-powered game master guides you through the games, follows the tournaments and gives comments when mentioned in chat
+- **LLM Capabilities**: An LLM-powered game master guides you through the games, follows the tournaments and gives comments when mentioned in chat.
+Now with vision capabilities!

 ## Installation